wisecubeai/pubmed-parser/README.md

 # Pubmed XML Parser

-Jakarta XML Binding (JAXB) gives Java developers an efficient and standard way of mapping between XML and Java code.
+The Pubmed Parser gives Java developers an efficient and standard way of mapping between Pubmed XML and Java code.
-Java developers using Jakarta XML Binding are more productive because they can write less code themselves and do not have to be experts in XML.
-Jakarta XML Binding makes it easier for developers to extend their applications with XML and Web Services technologies.
+Java developers using the Pubmed Parser more productive because they can write less code themselves and do not have to be experts in XML.
+Pubmed Parser makes it easier for developers to extend their applications with XML and Web Services technologies.

 The Pubmed XML Parser enables developers to perform the following operations: